Just-a-Unity-Dev/rain-cogs/README.md

 # rain-cogs
-a personal cog designed for me
+a personal cog designed for SS14 servers/general use

 ## license
-MIT, however i don't want help on this cog (it's my cog, afterall.)
+MIT